rajatkrpal/openmm_sdm_plugin/README.md

 ## Credits

-This software is maintained by Emilio Gallicchio <egallicchio@brooklyn.cuny.edu>.
-Development of this software has been supported in part from a grant from the National Science Foundation (ACI 1440665).
+This software is maintained by the Gallicchio's laboratory at Department of Chemistry of Brooklyn College of CUNY.
+Development and maintenance of this software is supported in part from a grant from the National Science Foundation ([CAREER 1750511](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1750511&HistoricalAwards=false)).

 The plugin interface is based on the [openmmexampleplugin](https://github.com/peastman/openmmexampleplugin) by Peter Eastman.